jlaska/CloudForms.Auto/README.md

 `data/large_dataset.py` Dataset generated from `generate_dataset.py`.

-`data/private_data.ini` Private cloud provider credentials.
+`data/private_data.ini` Credentials file for users, EC2 provider and configserver.
 Update before running provider tests.

 `data/manifests/` Content provider manifest.zip files.

 `requirements.txt` Lists required packages.
 Running `sudo pip install -r requirements.txt` (Mac/Linux) will automatically download and install the packages in this file.
 We recommend 'pinning' the packages to a specific version, for example pytest==2.1.3.
 This decreases the chance that a change to py.test will affect your test suite.

+`sauce_labs.yaml` username, password, api-key for Saucelabs testing.

 ### Interactive Test Development
 Developing Selenium tests is tricky and requires some trial and error.
 Launching a whole test just to see if your last code edit works takes a long time.
 A quicker way is to use the interactive Python shell (or even better, [IPython](http://ipython.org/) for auto-complete) to start an interactive webdriver session.